aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 In this article, we will see a SaaS (multi-tenant) application developed using the following frameworks:

 - ASP.NET Boilerplate as application framework.
-- ASP.NET Core and ASP.NET Web API as Web Frameworks.
+- ASP.NET Core as Web Frameworks.
 - Entity Framework Core as ORM.
 - Angular5 as SPA framework.
 - Bootstrap as HTML/CSS framework.